travelmarx/scrapbook101core/docbuild/articles/about-this-site.md

 ### Add a global variable

-Goal: Add a global variable to represent the product name "{{productName}}" so that in markdown files we could just put `{{productName}}` and have the build process substitute the correct vallue.
+Our goal is to add a global variable to represent the site/product name "{{productName}}" so that in conceptual markdown files we could just put `{{productName}}` and have the build process substitute the correct value.

 Here's how we achieved it.
 (It may not be the most elegant way.)